EFWob/RetroRadio/README.md

   * A single map entry can be dereferenced to RAM/NVS using either of _'@/./&key-name_.
     > So _'(@x1..@x2=0)'_ would search for the keys _x1_ and _x2_ in RAM/NVS and would use
       this values at the time the 'in' command is executed.
 The resulting map-Entry will keep these values, even if later _x1_ or _x2_ are changed.
-- The property _onchange_ defines either a inline command sequence or a _key_ to RAM/NVS that is searched for if the input (after mapping) has changed since last check.
+- The property _onchange_ defines either a inline command sequence or a _key_ to RAM/NVS that is searched for if the Input (after mapping) has changed since last check.
-  * if the argument is enclosed in '{}', it es executed as command-sequence if a change on the input is detected.
+  * if the argument is enclosed in '{}', it es executed as command-sequence if a change on the Input is detected.
   * if the argument is not enclosed in curly braces, it is expected to be a _key_ name that exists in either RAM/NVS.
-If the input changes, that key name will be searched for in RAM/NVS and (if found) the value associated to that key is assumed to be a commands sequence that will be executed.
+If the Input changes, that key name will be searched for in RAM/NVS and (if found) the value associated to that key is assumed to be a commands sequence that will be executed.
-  * In the commands sequence, every occurance of '?' will be replaced by the current value of the input.
+  * In the commands sequence, every occurance of '?' will be replaced by the current value of the Input.
-  * (to generate _onchange_-events, you need to explicitely start cyclic polling of the input, see below.)
+  * (to generate _onchange_-events, you need to explicitely start cyclic polling of the Input, see below.)
-- The property _delta_ defines the magnitude of change that is required on the (mapped) input for any change event to be triggered.
+- The property _delta_ defines the magnitude of change that is required on the (mapped) Input for any change event to be triggered.
   * this allows, especially for analog input, to eleminate noise on the line that would lead to alternate readings and hence events on every other readout.
 Must be one (any change in the input would lead to an event) or above.
 Will be forced to 1 if set by user to 0 or below.
-- The property _start_ starts the cylic polling of the input.
+- The property _start_ starts the cylic polling of the Input.
 Only if polling is started, any of the events (click and/or change) will be generated.
-  * _start_ results in a direct readout of the input.
+  * _start_ results in a direct readout of the Input.
 If _onchange_ is defined, when _start_ is set (it is in our example), that event will be called direct
   	(to do an initial setting of volume at startup depending of the position of the variable resistor in our case).
 If that is not desired, _start_ must
 	be called before _onchange_ is set.
 - The property _stop_ (not used in the example) is the opposite of _start_: it stops the cyclic polling (or does just nothing if cyclic polling has